MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/steps/README.md

-This folder contains all the inforamtion on each of the various steps
+This folder contains all the information on each of the various steps, each one being stored in its own folder